Skip to main content

 • Ensure the URL uses HTTPS, not HTTP

-Calls merge but agents can’t hear customers
+Calls merge but the agent can’t hear customers

 • This usually indicates a live translation configuration issue